dancesWithCycles/berlin-gtfs-rt-server/readme.md

 ### via docker-compose

-The example [`docker-compose.yml`](docker-compose.yml) starts up a complete set of containers (`berlin-gtfs-rt-server`, Redis, PostGIS/PostgreSQL, [NATS Streaming](https://nats-io.gitbook.io/legacy-nats-docs/nats-streaming-server-aka-stan)) to generate a GTFS-RT feed
+The example [`docker-compose.yml`](docker-compose.yml) starts up a complete set of containers (`fp-gtfs-rt-server`, Redis, PostGIS/PostgreSQL, [NATS Streaming](https://nats-io.gitbook.io/legacy-nats-docs/nats-streaming-server-aka-stan)) to generate a GTFS-RT feed

 Be sure to set `POSTGRES_PASSWORD`, either via a `.env` file or an environment variable.